CahanLab/singleCellNet/README.md

 - how to use these classifiers to quantify 'cell identity' from query scRNA-Seq data

 If you want to use the bulk RNA-Seq version of CellNet, go to [bulk CellNet](https://github.com/pcahan1/CellNet).

+###
+This particular branch is to implement parallelization for Windows user which uses Socket archeitecture (snow) instead of Fork.

 ### DATA